 Richard is Managing Partner of Maples and Calder, in the Maples Group's British Virgin Islands office where he is also head of Maples and Calder's Corporate and Finance teams at the Maples Group.
 He advises on a variety of corporate transactions, including mergers and acquisitions, joint ventures, stock exchange listings and corporate reorganisations.
 Richard also advises investment managers and private equity houses on the structuring, formation and financing of investment funds and private equity funds.

-Anna is an associate of Maples and Calder's Funds & Investment Management team in the Maples Group's London office.
+Anna is an associate of Maples and Calder's Funds & Investment Management team in the Maples Group's Cayman Islands office.
 She works in the Regulatory & Financial Services group on a wide variety of regulatory issues, including licensing, risk management, information disclosure and anti-money laundering matters.
 She has a broad range of regulatory experience in prudential, corporate, funds management and payment services regulation.

 Anna has recently completed her Masters of Law at the London School of Economics and Political Science with a thesis on the regulation of cryptocurrencies and has co-authored articles on 'Reg Tech', cryptocurrencies and mobile payments.